Anyelo120/Anyelo120/README.md

 - 1 year programming in JAVA.
 - Languages I manage: PHP, JavaScript, Java and Python.
 - Basic English level.
-- 2 years with experience in dealing with customers.
+- 2 years of experience in dealing with clients.
-- Video editing.
+- 3 years of video editing
 - Management of social networks (MARKETING)
 - Creation of advertising campaigns
 - Creation of plugins for MC